Not My Job: We Quiz 'Late Night' Host Seth Meyers On Date Nights

 SAGAL: I know.

 MEYERS: I want that to be fiction.
 And then I tip my cap to whoever came up with it.
-It was C.
+And because of that desire, I'm going to say it was B - that it was livestreamed.

+SAGAL: No, that is not what it was.
+I'm going say that was a hint and not a - I'm going to give you another chance.

 SAGAL: It was C.